ParaCoToUl/noarr-pipelines/tests/pipelines/README.md

 ## Running tests

-In the terminal (linux bash, windows cygwin or gitbash) run the following commands:
+In the terminal (Linux bash, Windows Cygwin, or Gitbash), run the following commands:

 ```sh
 # create and enter the folder that will contain the build files